scanback/docs/index.md

 I have hundreds of LinkedIn and Medium articles and posts that are lost because of the ephemeral character of social media.
 I gradually save them for posterity here.

 #### [Academic Papers et Plus](papers/index.md)
 Find my academic papers and doctoral dissertation.
-They covers diseconpmies of scale / bureaucratic limits of firm size, the theory of why management consyultants exist, global market analyses, new perspectives on what strategy is, and more.
+They cover diseconpmies of scale / bureaucratic limits of firm size, the theory of why management consultants exist, global market analysis method, new perspectives on what strategy is, and more.

 #### [How My Work Is Cited Around the World](citations/index.md)
 I have hundred of academic, business, and media citations to my name.